prateekrastogi/consert.deployment/README.md

 kubectl replace -f ingress
 #For updating a ingress always run this command on a modified Ingress yaml file not 'apply'

-kubectl replace -f FILENAME
-#Force replaces the deployment by deleting and then creating the resources.
-Use it for UPDATING DEPLOYMENTS.

-#Below one is very rarely used.
-Read its description before using.
 kubectl apply -f FILENAME [options e.g. --recursive]
-#Update the whole deployment according to changes in consert.yaml.
-Does not perform deletion of removed configs that were present earlier.
-Only updates.
-Only use when there are actual changes in the deployment file.
+#Update the deployment according to changes in consert.yaml.
+So, change the tags of releases in .yaml file for updating those deployments.
+The only way to pull the most recent image of already deployed tag is by deleting the pods of that deployment manually, so as to force restart those pods.
+See: https://github.com/kubernetes/kubernetes/issues/33664

 ------Deleting a deployment------